Skip to content

 If you put the battery on charge, it will heat the battery first, and then allow current through to the battery when the temperature is safe enough to do so.

-What are the charging parameters for your lithium leisure batteries?
+What are the charging parameters of your lithium leisure batteries?

 12V = 14.2V Bulk/13.6V Float